jurayev/fr-ryanair-test-cucumber-bdd/README.md

 # RainairTest
-This automation project automates a booking up to a declined payment on https://www.ryanair.com/ie/en/
+This project automates a booking up to a declined payment on https://www.ryanair.com/ie/en/ test scenario following BDD
 ## Using following technologies stack
 * Java 8
 * Maven - to build a project